 You want to understand how the song text’s sounds and rhythms serve the meaning and the music.

 This is not only the icing of the cake but the whole elaborate cake design!

 Ah, my favourite subject!
 I simply love analysing a text with regard to its musicality.
 The use of words, the stylistic devices and the rhythm of the language are instruments, as well.
-It’s amazing how for example the use of bright or dark vowels can influence the mood of a song or how onomatopoeic sounds and words may support the rhythm and complement the musical flow.
-Analyis and proper pronunciation not only help you to articulate correctly and understand the overall and detailed meaning of the text but it endows you with a deep comprehension of the poet’s (and the composer’s) thoughts and intention which in the end will be the key to a great performance.
+It’s amazing how for example the use of bright or dark vowels can influence the mood of a song; or how onomatopoeic sounds and words may support the rhythm and complement the musical flow.
+Analyis and proper pronunciation not only help you to articulate correctly and understand the overall and detailed meaning of the text.
+They also endow you with a deep comprehension of the poet’s (and the composer’s) thoughts and intention.
+In the end this will be the key to a great performance.

 Now, there are also a few situations when a pronunciation coach won’t be of use for you (yet):